 EIA Ref.
 EM&A Log Ref.
 Environmental Protection Measures Location/ Timing Status personnel of SHWWTW should advise the Contractor to inform personnel on site to proceed with emergency procedure.
 The Contractor should appoint a Liaison Officer to communicate with FSD Incident Commander on site in case of emergency. • Periodic drills should be coordinated and conducted to ensure all on site personnel are familiar with the emergency procedures.
 Upon completion of the drills, a review on every step taken should be conducted to identify area of improvement.
 Prior notice of periodic drills should be given to Station Commander of Tung Chung Fire Station.
 Joint operational exercise with FSD and SHWWTW is recommended.
-C. V 5.44 Vater Quality 4.5 Wastewater from Organic Waste Treatment Process The Project site will be equipped with an adequately sized wastewater treatment plant.
+C. V 5.44 4.5 Wastewater from Organic Waste Treatment Process The Project site will be equipped with an adequately sized wastewater treatment plant.
 A high rate type of active sludge system specifically designed for the removal of nitrogen components from the wastewater in combination with conversion of residual BOD and COD would be deployed.
 The wastewater treatment plant would also be incorporated with SHARON or annamox technology or equivalent to achieve high total overall nitrogen removal.
 Wastewater generated from the OWTF (including wastewater from dewatering process, leachate from waste reception area, condensate from biogas handling, wastewater from scrubber of air treatment system and any surplus water from truck washing facility) will be diverted to the wastewater treatment plant.
 Treated effluent will then be stored temporarily in order to be used as process water within the plants.
 The storage volume would be around 20 m3.
 Overflow from the tank will be discharged to foul sewers.
 The polluting parameters in effluent shall be in compliance with the requirements specified in the TM- DSS.
 The design, installation and operation of the wastewater treatment plant shall be licensed under the WPCO which is under the ambit of regional office (RO) of EPD.
 To ensure that wastewater can be adequately treated and effluent from treatment plant can meet the standards listed in TM- DSS, the following mitigation measure should be conducted.
-Cleaning and maintenance of treatment facilities should be conducted on a regular basis to ensure that removal rate of each treatment facility would not be reduced.
-Cleaning and maintenance of pipelines should be carried out on a regular basis to prevent block of pipeline and leaching of wastewater, and therefore prevent overflowed or leached wastewater discharging into nearby drainages and water streams.
-Regular site inspection should be conducted to ensure that no wastewater can be divedity discharged into nearby work carried Work Site / During Design & Operation Period 5.55 4.5 directly discharged into nearby water streams.In the scrubber, spraying water should be re-circulated to minimize the need for external water.
+Cleaning and maintenance of treatment facilities should be conducted on a regular basis to prevent block of pipeline and leaching of wastewater, and therefore prevent overflowed or leached wastewater discharging into nearby drainages and water streams.
+Regular site inspection should be conducted to ensure that no wastewater can be directive dischargend into nearby unter streame.
+Work Site / During Design & Operation Period 5.55 4.5 directly discharged into nearby water streams.In the scrubber, spraying water should be re-circulated to minimize the need for external water.
 The spraying water would be collected at the bottom of the scrubber.
 Excess water would be discharged to the wastewater treatment plant as described in Section 5.54.
 Work Site / During Design & Operation Period \checkmark